thebigsleepjoe/tbsj-jekyll-klise/about.md

 comments: false
 ---

 Hello!
-I am thebigsleepjoe (Joe/TBSJ), a software developer and modder.
+I am thebigsleepjoe, a software developer and modder.
 I am an IT technician by trade, but I have been programming small projects for close to a decade.

 I mainly develop mods for video games and tinker with creating automated players for various titles.